Be inspired and entertained at a celebration of history and heritage in the heart of Chelsea

 To mark the 75th anniversary of the daring Operation Market Garden, you can listen to campaign veteran Victor Gregg in conversation with bestselling historian Rick Stroud, followed by a fascinating talk by Antony Beevor, all brought to life by re-enactors and artefacts.

-Music-lovers can indulge in everything from a rousing military big band to Ralph Vaughan Williams’s The Lark Ascending – voted Britain’s favourite piece of classical music – sung by leading baritone Roderick Williams.
+Music-lovers can indulge in everything from a rousing military big band to Ralph Vaughan Williams’s The Lark Ascending – voted Britain’s favourite piece of classical music – and a performance by leading baritone Roderick Williams.

 There’s plenty to keep children amused, with a choice of immersive games, marching drills and hands-on activities.
 And all the family can enjoy enlightening history walks, botanical workshops and exciting first-hand stories from the likes of Thameside mudlarker Lara Maiklem, London tree enthusiast Paul Wood and even a medieval archer, transported to modern-day Chelsea from 15th-century Agincourt.